- Welcome to Simply Fortran

 Users should not place files in the module directory as they will be deleted during the build process.
 To include external modules, users should specify a directory via the Search Directories option.

-The Search Directories dialog lists the directories where the compilers search for libraries, headers, and Fortran modules.
+The Search Directories box lists the directories where the compilers search for libraries, headers, and Fortran modules.

 The Add… button opens a directory search dialog for the user to specify a directory.
 Similarly, the Remove button will remove any selection from the current search list.
 Default directories which are present in new projects can be removed using the Remove button, but are added back in simply by pressing the Add Defaults button.

-The final tab provides control over the project’s Makefile.
+The final panel provides control over the project’s Makefile.

 This text box specifies the name of the Makefile to be created and used by Simply Fortran during the build process.
 This file will be created in the project’s directory.